 Upon approval of the Company's stockholders on May 30, 2019, the Company adopted the Limbach Holdings, Inc. 2019 Employee Stock Purchase Plan (the "ESPP").
 On January 1, 2020, the ESPP went into effect.
-The ESPP enables eligible employees, as defined by the ESPP, the right to purchase the Company's common stock through payroll deductions during consecutive subscription periods at a purchase price of 85% of the fair market value of a common share at the end of each offering period.
+The ESPP enables eligible employees, as defined by the ESPP, the right to purchase the Company's common stock through payroll deductions during consecutive subscription periods at a purchase price of 85% of the fair market value of a share of the Company's common stock at the end of each offering period.
 Annual purchases by participants are limited to the number of whole shares that can be purchased by an amount equal to ten percent of the participant's compensation or \$5,000, whichever is less.
 Each offering period of the ESPP lasts six months, commencing on January 1st and July 1st of each year.
 The amounts collected from participants during a subscription period are used on the exercise date to purchase full shares of common stock.
 Participants may withdraw from an offering before the exercise date and obtain a refund of amounts withheld through payroll deductions.
 Compensation cost, representing the 15% discount applied to the fair market value of common stock, is recognized on a straight-line basis over the six-month vesting period during which employees perform related services.
 Under the ESPP, 500,000 shares are authorized to be issued.
-For the years ended December 31, 2023 and 2022, the Company issued 17,661 and 37,490 shares of its common stock, respectively, to participants in the ESPP who contributed to the plan during these periods.
-As of December 31, 2023, 388,956 shares remain available for future issuance under the ESPP.
+For the years ended December 31, 2024 and 2023, the Company issued 6,090 and 17,661 shares of its common stock, respectively, to participants in the ESPP who contributed to the plan during these periods.
+As of December 31, 2024, 382,866 shares remain available for future issuance under the ESPP.